Nuuk: Early settlement

+Cultural and political developments

 In 1853, Hinrich Johannes Rink came to Greenland and was surprised at how local Greenlandic culture and identity had been suppressed under Danish influence.

 In response, in 1861, he started the Atuagagdliutit, Greenland's first newspaper, with a native Greenlander as editor.
 This newspaper based in Nuuk later became an important token of Greenlandic identity.

+World War II and postwar changes

 During World War II, there was a reawakening of Greenlandic national identity.
 The use of written Greenlandic grew, and a council was assembled under Eske Brun's leadership in Nuuk.
 In 1940, an American and a Canadian Consulate were established in Nuuk.

 Under new regulations in 1950, two councils amalgamated into one.
 This Countryside Council was abolished on 1 May 1979, when the Greenland Home Rule government renamed the city of Godthåb to Nuuk.

 The city boomed during the 1950s when Denmark began to modernize Greenland.
-As in Greenland as a whole, Nuuk is populated today by both Inuit and Danes.
-Over a third of Greenland's total population lives in the Nuuk Greater Metropolitan area.
+Nuuk is populated today by both Inuit and Danes, as is Greenland as a whole.
+Over a third of Greenland's population lives in the Nuuk Greater Metropolitan area.

 According to a 2016 article in The Guardian examining indigenous influences on cities worldwide:

-One city... stands out.
-Nuuk... has probably the highest percentage of aboriginal people of any city: almost 90% of Greenland's population of 58,000 is Inuit, and at least eight in 10 live in urban settlements.
+One city ... stands out.
+Nuuk ... has probably the highest percentage of aboriginal people of any city: almost 90% of Greenland's population of 58,000 is Inuit, and at least eight in 10 live in urban settlements.
 Nuuk also celebrates Inuit culture and history to an extent that is unprecedented in many cities with higher total aboriginal populations.
 By proportion and by cultural authority and impact, it may well be tiny Nuuk that is the most indigenous city in the world.